rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/certificate-rotation/_index.md

 ## Certificate Rotation

-As of v2.2, you can rotate certificates for any RKE clusters within Rancher, rotating certificates includes:
+As of v2.2, you can rotate certificates for RKE clusters in Rancher.
+You can chose to:

-- Rotate Certificate for all components
+- Rotate Certificate for all cluster components
-- Rotate Certificates for specific component.
+- Rotate Certificates for a specific component.
 - Rotate CA certificates.

 To rotate certificates for your cluster, open the **Global** view, make sure the **Clusters** tab is selected, and then select **Ellipsis (...) > Rotate Certificates** for the cluster that you want to rotate certificate.